florimondmanca/obs-midi/README.md

 ## Installation

-Download a copy of the source code, either via git by cloning this repo, or by downloading the ZIP archive.
+1. Download a copy of the source code, either via git by cloning this repo, or by downloading the ZIP archive.

-Then open a terminal at the root of the source code folder, and run `make install`.
+2. Open a terminal at the root of the source code directory.
+3. Run `make` to install dependencies and build the executable file.
+  * On Linux: this will also ask to install and create a desktop entry.
+You can then find the "OBS MIDI" program in the desktop menu, as well as the `obs-midi` command in the terminal.
+  * For other operating systems: this will create the executable program at `dist/obs-midi`.
+It can be run by double-clicking on it, and you can place it wherever you'd like on your computer.

+## Usage

-## Configuration
+## Configuring OBS

-Launch OBS, then enable and configure the WebSocket server.
+Launch OBS, then enable and configure the WebSocket server -- mainly setting the port and password.

 See [official docs](https://obsproject.com/kb/remote-control-guide) for more info.

-## Usage

 ### Configuring MIDI triggers

-`python-obs-midi` reads MIDI triggers directly from scene and filter names.
+OBS MIDI reads MIDI triggers directly from scene and filter names.
 This ensures the MIDI configuration is always in sync and visible in your OBS session.

 For MIDI CC, the format should be: